Forwarding, Caching and Congestion Control in Named Data Networks: Virtual Interest Packets and the VIP Framework

-The VIP framework employs a \emph{virtual} control plane which operates on VIPs {\em at the data object level}, and an \emph{actual} plane which handles Interest Packets and Data Packets {\em at the data chunk level}.
 Within the virtual plane, we develop distributed control algorithms operating on VIPs, aimed at yielding desirable performance in terms of network metrics of concern.
 The flow rates and queue lengths of the VIPs resulting from the control algorithm in the virtual plane are then used to specify the forwarding and caching policies in the actual plane (see Figure~\ref{fig:planes}).
 A key insight here is that control algorithms operating in the virtual plane can take advantage of local information on network demand (as represented by the VIP counts), which is unavailable in the actual plane due to interest collapsing and suppression.

 In order to illustrate the utility of the VIP framework, we present two particular instantiations of the framework in Sections~\ref{sec:forwarding-caching-VIP} and~\ref{sec:forwarding-caching-stable}.
-For both instantiations, the following properties hold.
-First, the VIP count is used as a common metric for determining both the forwarding and caching algorithms in the virtual and actual control planes.
+For both instantiations, the following hold.
+First, the VIP count is used as the common metric for enabling both the distributed forwarding and distributed caching algorithms in the virtual and actual control planes.
 Second, the forwarding strategy in the virtual plane achieves load balancing through the application of the backpressure algorithm~\cite{Tassiulas-Ephremides:1992-AC} to the VIP queue state.
 Finally, one caching algorithm determines the caching locations and cache replacement policy for both the virtual and actual planes.
 The two instantiations differ in the manner in which they use the VIP count to determine caching actions.